galaxy-digital/lachesis-base/README.md

-# SPESBaS base
+# Relativity base

 A base library defines interfaces and modules of aBFT Lachesis consensus protocol.
-Part of SPESBaS' s Consensus-as-a-Service for distributed applications.
+Part of Relativity' s Consensus-as-a-Service for distributed applications.

 ## Build Details